 Hello ladies!
 YES, we’re starting!!
 I’m so excited for the beginning of this yoga journey with each of you.
 Please take your time with each of the links below.
 Some include videos, please watch and practice along.
-You may need to set up your mat and have space to practice while watching your screen, so get yourself set up before you begin.
-Remember that the homework assignments listed at the bottom of each module are designed for your benefit, so please enjoy the process and THANK YOU for your commitment!
+Remember that the homework assignments listed at the bottom of each module are designed for your maximum benefit, so please enjoy the process and THANK YOU for your commitment!
 Please complete each section and assignment by September 15th.
 XOXO ~Lily

 P.S.
 If you haven’t joined yet, and would like access to the interactive Facebook group, live calls, manual, feedback on your progress, answers to your questions, and the other 9 Modules, click here to sign up now!